jepetersohn/ghs-jquery-dom-traversal-challenge/README.md

 ## Learning Competencies

-* DOM manipulation.
+* DOM manipulation
-* DOM Traversal.
+* DOM Traversal
-* Event binding.
+* Event binding

 ## Summary
 We will be using JQuery in place of vanilla JavaScript to select elements from the DOM, manipulate those element, and bind events to those elements.